The Settlers: Heritage of Kings: Expansion Disc

 Meanwhile, the arrival of Dario in the area has inspired the people, and they have rebelled against a particularly oppressive regent, Kadir.
 Joining the locals, the fellowship storm Kadir's castle, and learn he planned to overthrow Dario and take over the Empire himself, and, to this end, he hired the assassin.
 Gloating that if he is unable to defeat the fellowship, it doesn't matter, as someone else will do the job, he tries to shoot Dario with a crossbow, but is killed by Drake.
 In Kadir's castle, Yuki finds information on the "Tribe of the Bear", known locally as the Shrouded People, an extinct swamp tribe, who, it is told, will return under the guidance of a powerful being, bringing death and destruction.

-With this information, the fellowship head to the swamps of Tan-Fleh, ancient home of the Shrouded People, where they find the city of Glen Medden under siege.
+With this information, the fellowship head to the swamps of Tan-Fleh, the ancient home of the Shrouded People, where they find the city of Glen Medden under siege.
 Driving the besiegers off, Dario decides the only way anyone can be safe is if they find and kill whoever is leading the Shrouded People.
 Traveling deeper into the swamp, they learn that that person is a supposedly immortal witch named Kala.
 Reaching a huge expanse of flooded swampland, the locals inform them that Kala resides in the mountains beyond.
 The fellowship assist in draining the area, and then storm Kala's cave, killing her and defeating the Shrouded People.